vishvAsa/AgamaH_brAhmaH/rAmAnuja-sampradAyaH/rAmAnujaH/vedArtha-sangrahaH/meta/rAjagopAla.md

 The Advaitin hastens to correct the misapprehension in the following words:

 > "No, no. Brahman has no attributes or qualities.
 If it had, there would be not only Brahman but its attributes, as well.
-But the Srutis clearly say "Brahman is one, without a second".
-Further there are texts in the Srutis which expressly state that Brahman is without parts (niravayava), without activity (nishkriya), and without qualities (nirguna) or differentiating features (heda).
+But the Śrutis clearly say "Brahman is one, without a second".
+Further there are texts in the Śrutis which expressly state that Brahman is without parts (niravayava), without activity (nishkriya), and without qualities (nirguna) or differentiating features (heda).
 It can be described only in negative terms, It is not this, not this, [[7]] neti neti."

 "What, then, do you mean", the student asks, “by *satyam' 'jnanam', 'anantam', if they are not attributes?”